View Jeannine Haberman's Obituary on lowellsun.com and share memories

 lifelong resident of Westford

-Jeannine M. (Moulton) Haberman, died peacefully surrounded by her children at her Brooksby Village residence on Tuesday, July 30 after a brief illness.
+WESTFORD - Jeannine M. (Moulton) Haberman died peacefully surrounded by her children at her Brooksby Village residence on Tuesday, July 30 after a brief illness.
 She was 86.
 Prior to joining the Brooksby Village Retirement community in 2012, Jeannine was a lifelong resident of Westford and retired from the Westford School System.

 Jeannine is survived by her four children, Donalene A. Groom and her husband Thomas of Westford, Candy Gardner of South Berwick, ME, Donald G. Haberman, Jr. of Groton, Kris (Skita) Knowlton and her husband Steve of Ipswich; eight grandchildren, Timothy Groom, Amanda Groom, Mallory Groom, Nicolette Gardner, Mollie Haberman, Brayden Haberman, Camryn Knowlton, Jordyn Knowlton; six great grandchildren; a brother David Moulton of Groton and his late wife Nancy Moulton, a sister and brother in law, Ann and James Greska of Chelmsford; and several nieces and nephews.